 Reduce your risk of stroke

-5. Move more - be physically active for at least 30 minutes on most days of the week
+· Move more.
+Be active for at least 30 minutes on most days of the week.

-8. Check your cholesterol level and follow any treatment advised by your doctor
+· Get your cholesterol levels checked and follow any treatment advised by your doctor.

-9. Get checked for atrial fibrillation (a type of irregular heartbeat) and follow any treatment advised by your doctor
+· Get checked for atrial fibrillation (irregular heartbeat) and follow treatment advised by your doctor.

 Tobacco smoking quadruples stroke risk!
 This is because chemicals in cigarette smoke: